matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 ## What is PD (Pure Data)?

-Pure Data (PD for short) is a free, open source [dataflow](https://en.wikipedia.org/wiki/Dataflow_programming) programming language.
+[Pure Data](http://puredata.info/) (PD for short) is a free, open source [dataflow](https://en.wikipedia.org/wiki/Dataflow_programming) programming language.

-- Create and connect objects on-screen, rather than writing lines of text code.
+- Create and connect graphic objects on-screen, rather than writing lines of text code.
 - Pure Data is friendly to many musicians because it can feel similar to connecting instruments and effect pedals.
   - By changing the order in which the pedals (or objects) are connected, we can change the sound produced.
   - Sometimes this way of organising information can lead to a more playful approach.